nwdigitalradio/n7nix/README.md

 * Generating a tone sine wave is one part of measuring deviation.
 The other part is doing the actual measurement.
-The [Xastir wiki](http://xastir.org/index.php/HowTo:Set_Deviation_via_RTL) has a nice article on how to do that.
+The [Xastir wiki](http://xastir.org/index.php/HowTo:Set_Deviation_via_RTL) has a nice article on how to do that using an RTL SDR dongle.

 ### [direwolf](https://github.com/nwdigitalradio/n7nix/tree/master/direwolf)